How Do I Prevent White Dust In My Humidifier: The Terrible Truth About Ultrasonic Humidifiers

 When you use the regular tap water in your unit, these minerals will be released together with the mist.

 Once the mist settles on surfaces such as walls or furniture, it leaves behind the dried mineral deposits.
 You also start to notice white dust falling from ceiling.
 This is humidifier dust.

 The white dust forms when water with mineral deposits is pulverized into a fine mist by the appliance.

 In the process, the minerals also split into small molecules.
 These are then released into the air together with the mist.

 When the mist dries up on any surface, the whitish or grey dust settle on these surfaces.

 This is mainly common with the ultrasonic humidifiers.
 I think the reason for this is that they vaporize water into fine particles using high-frequency vibrations.

 In the case of a warm mist ultrasonic humidifier, it adds moisture to the air via a steaming process.

 The water goes through a heating mechanism before being sprayed into the air in the form of a fine mist.
 The white dust not only appears around the appliance surfaces after it runs out of water.

 The amount of white dust residue left on the surfaces varies depending on the mineral content level in your water.

 Effects of humidifiers white dust in your house

 1. Effect on household items

 The white film produced by humidifier is not harmful to any of your household items.
 Actually, it is nothing to be alarmed about.

 It does not in any way cause deterioration of the quality of your items.
 Just as with the normal dust, you can easily remove it from the surfaces using a damp piece of cloth.
 It doesn’t require any special treatment to get rid of it.

 2. Effects of the dust on your health

 Generally, the humidifier dust is harmless to most items at home.
-To many of them, it is nothing to really be concerned about.
+It is nothing to really be concerned about.